Leaked images provide a first look at Motorola's foldable Razr

 Motorola did not respond to a request for comment.

-Following in the steps of Samsung's recently released Galaxy Fold and Huawei's previously announced Mate X, CNET previously reported that while Motorola had initially planned for a summer release date of its foldable Razr the company was now targetting a late 2019 release.
+Following in the steps of Samsung's recently released Galaxy Fold and Huawei's previously announced Mate X, CNET previously reported that while Motorola had initially planned for a summer release date of its foldable Razr, the company was now targeting a late 2019 release.

 CNET's Corinne Reichert contributed to this story.